la2050/challenge/_2021/learn/griffith-observatory-foundation.md

   All of the program’s content was specifically designed to meet the State of California’s Next Generation Science Standards and fifth-grade curriculum, and each module will be accompanied by a packet of teacher and student materials that will help reinforce this content in the classroom.
 'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
   Once the program is up and running, we will send a follow-up survey to each participating teacher in order to gauge the program’s impact on students’ interest in STEM topics and engagement in the classroom.
 The Online School Program is based on the long-running School Field Trip program, so we expect it to have similar results.
 Our 2019 School Field Trip Program surveys revealed the following: ● 90% of respondents said the field trip was in the top 10% of field trips they have ever been on; 80% said their students were “a lot more engaged in the Observatory School Program than other field trips.” ● 82% said their students were more excited about science learning AFTER the Observatory field trip. ● 98% indicated that the program reinforced content or science skills previously emphasized in the classroom.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '100000' Describe how Los Angeles County will be different if your work is successful.: >- The Online School Program will ensure that kids in LA County from all backgrounds, including those most underrepresented in STEM career fields, have access to STEM education at a young age.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '100000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '300000' Describe how Los Angeles County will be different if your work is successful.: >- The Online School Program will ensure that kids in LA County from all backgrounds, including those most underrepresented in STEM career fields, have access to STEM education at a young age.
 Our goal is to start leveling the playing field by making students aware of the possibilities of STEM and helping them see that everyone can study and enjoy it.
 Because the Los Angeles Unified School District contains so many students from underserved populations—73.4% of students are Latinx, and 10% are African American*—we are uniquely positioned to bring STEM education to the populations who are most underrepresented in STEM career fields and.
 Over time, we will help build a diverse and flourishing STEM workforce in Los Angeles. *“Los Angeles Unified School District.”
 Los Angeles Regional Adult Education Consortium, https://laraec.net/los-angeles-unified-school-district/.
 Describe the role of collaborating organizations on this project.: ''